Eastern Caribbean dollar goes digital, a help for unbanked

 The Swedish central bank already has commissioned a pilot program.
 Meanwhile, China rolled out a digital currency in four cities in April 2020 as part of a pilot program that has since expanded to more than two dozen cities.

-A counter-argument is that the absence of one monthly payment may not provide enough money to make an impact.
-However, Senator Elizabeth Warren referred to the effect student loans have in preventing many in the millennial and Gen-Z generations from pursuing big picture life goals such as buying a house, starting a business, or starting a family.
+The cloud takes that away.
+Cloud computing allows you to store files on a secure, remote server that everyone can access anywhere they have an internet connection.
+But it’s become so much more than that.
+Cloud computing now gives businesses a platform from which they can create applications and software.
+If that sounds confusing, I hope to simplify it in this presentation.

-With that in mind, we’ve put together this special presentation that looks at 7 stocks that are likely to benefit if borrowers are set free from the burden of student loans.
+To help you understand which cloud computing stocks, you may want to add to your portfolio, and we’ve created this special presentation.
+These are seven of the cloud computing stocks that will continue to grow with the sector.

-View the "7 Stocks to Watch When Student Debt Forgiveness Gets Passed".
+View the "7 Cloud Computing Stocks to Lift Your Portfolio to New Heights".